commercionetwork/Commercio-Wallet-App/README.md

 ## Suggest feature / report bug

-Contribuors are appreciated.
+Contributors are appreciated.

-Fell free to open issue [here](https://github.com/commercionetwork/Commercio-Wallet-App/issues)
+Fell free to open an issue [here](https://github.com/commercionetwork/Commercio-Wallet-App/issues)

 Attention : This is not an Online customer service area.
-The app is free usage as it is !
+The app is free to use as it is !

 Our staff will examine any type of issue and will reply when possible following our internal devloping queue